 How can I tell a story, too?

-After our recording call, I’ll put your story up on its own page and send you the URL so you can share it.
+After I record your story, I’ll put it up on its own page and send you the URL so you can share it.

 Who can I tell a story about?

 You can tell a story about anyone who’s had an indelibly positive effect on your life — your mom, your college advisor, John Cassavetes, your crazy nextdoor neighbor Ethel, a person you overheard on the Subway whose name you never learned — it’s totally up to you.